Kahdeg-15520487/subgentrans/README.md

 # Subtitle Generator

-A Python tool that uses OpenAI's Whisper (CPU-only) to generate subtitles for video files.
+A Python tool that uses Faster Whisper (CTranslate2 implementation) to generate subtitles for video files, with automatic translation to English using DeepSeek API.

 ## Requirements

 - Python 3.7+
 - FFmpeg (for audio extraction)
+- DeepSeek API key (for translation to English)

 ## Installation